What types of jobs and employers are there in the emergency services?

 Emergency medical dispatcher – answering urgent calls made to the control centre, taking details and deciding on the appropriate response before dispatching as necessary, working under the direction of a control officer.

 Emergency care assistant (ECA) – ECAs drive a range of ambulance trust vehicles and assist paramedics.
 They help move patients safely, observe patients’ vital signs and take information from carers or others at the scene.

 There are more than 50 police forces in the UK.
 The majority cover specific regions but some have other functions, such as the British Transport Police.
 Recruitment is carried out by individual forces.

 If you join as a police constable through the standard recruitment process, you spend the first two years as a student police officer or probationer.
 Once you successfully complete this probationary period you are confirmed in your role as a police constable and can apply for more specialist roles, such as dog handling.
-You can also apply for the High Potential Development Scheme (HPDS), an initiative that develops candidates who have the potential to become future police leaders, which is run by the College of Policing in partnership with Warwick Business School.
+Serving police constables can apply for a fast track programme which seeks to equip them with the skills they'll need to progress to the rank of inspector within two years.

 Police ranks: constable, sergeant and inspector

 Here’s an outline of some of the key roles within the policing rank structure: